50 Easy Ways to Stay Fit After 50

 Now is the time to focus on getting healthy and feeling your best—here's how.

-It’s never too late to start focusing on yourself.
+It's never too late to start focusing on yourself.
 In fact, your 50s are the perfect time to prioritize your fitness.
-Because now that you’re older, working out isn’t just about looking better—it’s about feeling better and being able to maintain your mobility and health for decades to come.
-Herein, we’ve rounded up 50 expert-approved everyday changes that will get—and keep—you fit now and for years down the line.
+Because now that you're older, working out isn't just about looking better—it's about feeling better and being able to maintain your mobility and health for decades to come.
+Herein, we've rounded up 50 expert-approved everyday changes that will get—and keep—you fit now and in the future.

 Rethink your idea of exercise.

 Trying to stay fit after 50 can be intimidating if your idea of exercise is only those heart-pounding, high-energy workouts.
-According to Harvard Medical School, there are many different activities that count as exercise that you probably haven’t even thought of.
-Things like moderate housework (like sweeping and vacuuming), gardening, ballroom dancing, and canoeing also help get your heart rate up and bring on the health benefits.
+However, according to Harvard Medical School, there are many different activities that count as exercise that you're likely to find far less overwhelming.
+Things like gardening, moderate housework—like sweeping and vacuuming—and even dancing, for example.

 Go to group fitness classes.

 One of the best ways to encourage yourself to work out is to sign up for a group fitness class.
 “Groups can be really motivating thanks to the social component," says Debra Atkinson, a certified strength and conditioning specialist and the founder of Flipping 50.
 "Especially if people begin to recognize when you're not there and miss you.”